Biden tells US to have confidence in banks after 2 collapse

 At more than $110 billion in assets, Signature Bank is the third-largest bank failure in U.S. history.
 Another beleaguered bank, First Republic Bank, announced Sunday that it had bolstered its financial health by gaining access to funding from the Fed and JPMorgan Chase.

 The developments left markets jittery as trading began Monday.
-The Asian and European markets fell but not dramatically, and U.S. futures were down.
+The Asian and European markets fell and while U.S. markets traded higher, shares in midsized commercial banks were hammered despite assurances from Biden.

 In an effort to shore up confidence in the banking system, the Treasury Department, Federal Reserve and FDIC said Sunday that all Silicon Valley Bank clients would be protected and able to access their money.